 Q: Are bombs equipped with a parachute? ¶

-A: Yes, such as the World War II "parafrag", which was an 11 kg fragmentation bomb, the Vietnam war-era daisy cutters, and the bomblets of some modern cluster bombs.
+A: Yes, such as the World War II "parafrag" fragmentation bomb), the Vietnam war-era daisy cutters, and the bomblets of some modern cluster bombs).